 How can I find information on tenders/bids in Ethiopia?
 How do I participate in a tender/ bid in Ethiopia?

 Yes and no. That depends on the type of import/ export business you want to engage in and whether you're a domestic investor or a foreign one.
-Generally, foreigners are not allowed in participating in trading activities.
-They can import raw materials if they have a manufacturing setup in Ethiopia or export their products.
+Generally, foreigners are not allowed to engage in import/export trade activities.
+They can only import raw materials if they have a manufacturing setup in Ethiopia or export their products.